LogCreative/PGFPlotsEdt/README.md

 Current Stage:(~2021/1)
 To make an executable program on the platforms of Windows/macOS/linux based on Qt.

+Due to the difficulties, master branch will start the web part first (without preview) based on Vue.js.

 Next Stage:(2021/2~)
 A server based ASP.NET website to generate